oracle-livelabs/apex/apex-professional-common/1-sign-up-apex/1-sign-up-apex.md

 3. From within your Oracle Cloud environment, you will create an instance of the Autonomous Transaction Processing database service.

-    From the Cloud Dashboard, select the navigation menu icon in the upper left-hand corner and then select **Autonomous Transaction Processing**.

     ![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-atp.png " ")

-    From the Cloud Dashboard, select the **Navigation Menu** in the upper left
+    From the Cloud Dashboard, select the **Navigation Menu** in the upper left-hand corner

     ![Navigation Menu](images/oci-navigation-menu.png " ")